 In the SH (Figure 7f-j), the TCO anomalies also closely mirror the geopotential height anomaly composites (Fig. 5i,k,m,o), with negative (positive) TCO anomalies occurring over the Weddell Sea (east Antarctica) prior to wave-1 FSWs, and negative (positive) TCO anomalies over the Amundsen-Ross seas (south Atlantic) prior to wave-2 FSWs.
-Similar but insignificant TCO

-255 anomalies are seen following wave-1 and 2 events for FSWs defined at 50 hPa (Figure A1b,d).
-Early FSWs show robust positive TCO anomalies while late FSWs show robust negative TCO anomalies above Antarctica.
+The differences in TCO anomalies between wave-1 and wave-2 FSWs are significant over most of the south Atlantic and south Pacific extratropical regions.
+Similar but much weaker TCO anomalies are seen following wave-1 and 2 events for FSWs defined at 50 hPa (Figure

+A1b,d).
+Early FSWs show robust positive TCO anomalies while late FSWs show robust negative TCO anomalies, corresponding to significant differences in TCO anomalies over Antarctica.
 These differences likely reflect the fact that late events in the SH tend to occur in years with strong ozone depletion (Fig. 2) that further strengthen the vortex winds and allow the vortex to persist longer.

 We have shown that both the wave geometry and timing of the event can play a role in the evolution of springtime TCO anomalies, which may have implications for ecosystems and human health due to increased ultraviolet (UV) radiation exposure (Barnes et al., 2019) or stratosphere-to-troposphere ozone transport (Albers et al., 2018).
 For example, prior to wave-1 and early NH FSWs there are widespread negative TCO anomalies over Eurasia and positive TCO anomalies over North America that are shifted off the pole towards more populated areas, compared to wave-2 and late NH FSWs.